How To Buy a Pub With a Mortgage

 Author: Pete Mugleston

 If you fancy becoming a landlord or landlady of a traditional pub and have found an available venue, there’s no reason why you can’t make your public house dream come true.
-You’d just need to apply for a mortgage that allows for the purchasing of such a business.
-Which mortgage might that be and would you qualify?
+You’d just need to apply for a mortgage to purchase such a business.
+Which mortgage might that be, and would you qualify?

-This guide shares all you need to know and where to look for the right guidance and advice.
+This guide shares all you need to know and where to seek the right guidance and advice.

 Can you get a mortgage to buy a pub?

-Yes, but you would need a commercial mortgage to cover a purchase of this nature, rather than a residential home loan.
+Yes, but you would need a commercial mortgage rather than a residential mortgage to cover a purchase of this nature.

-Before you apply though, you’ll need to ascertain whether or not you’ll require a freehold pub mortgage or leasehold.
+Before you apply, though, you’ll need to ascertain whether you’ll require a freehold pub mortgage or leasehold.

 A leasehold pub mortgage